Claire's Accessories Recalls 9 Makeup Products Due To Asbestos Concerns

-Claire's Accessories, known for its jewelry and makeup, has recalled several products after concerns surfaced that the products may contain asbestos.
+Claire's Accessories, known for its jewellery and makeup, has recalled several products after concerns surfaced that the products may contain asbestos.

+USA Today reports that a Rhode Island-based mother, Kristi Warner, was suspicious about the components of her daughter's glitter makeup, and sent it to an independent lab for testing.
+According to Warner, the makeup tested positive for containing tremolite asbestos.

+Understandably concerned, Warner, who works for a law firm, purchased more products from Claire's stores in different states.
+"This is unusual, so let's get multiple jurisdictions, multiple states, multiple products and let's see how that results," said Warner's boss, John Deaton.
+Tests showed that there was tremolite asbestos in all of the products.

 Advertisement